omnisonic/album_landing_page/readme.md

+#Work in progress.
+Copy code at your own risk.

 This Project makes a one page website for promoting recorded album.
 It includes a music player , and links to the major music outlets such as apple music and Spotify.

 This project seeks to automate the process of adding track name , artwork and music , to the webpage.